yantiz/Movie-Database-Project/README.md

 # Movie Database Project

-Build a website that allows users to rate and write comments on movies and actors, written in PHP and built upon the relational database of MySQL.
+Build a website that allows users to rate and write comments on movies and actors, which is written in PHP and built upon the relational database of MySQL.

 - Use PHP and MySQL to support the back-end.